christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 }
 {% endhighlight %}

-We'll speak later about the good use of IAM roles for security.
+(\*) We'll speak later about the good use of IAM roles for security, it's not a best practice to have security credentials in the configuration files as shown here.